yousefturin/react-native-svg-rendo/README.md

 # react-native-svg-rendo

-A package for rendering SVG images in React Native
+A package for rendering SVG images in React Native based on [basicons](https://basicons.xyz/)

 ## Installation